joemoose/dungeoneers.d20/docs/equipment.md

 - **Shields** have other uses in addition to a +1 armor rating:
 	- Can be sundered to avoid all damage from an attack; the shield is destroyed.
 	- Can be used as a dual weapon (as cudgel) instead of providing +1 armor; declare its use as a weapon before a combat round begins.
 	- Multiple allies with shields can take a round to interlock their shields and form a shield wall.
 Attacks against a shield wall are impaired.
-Coordinated movement or action requires a DEX *or* WIL check to maintain a shield wall.
+Coordinated movement or action requires an attribute check of your choice to maintain a shield wall.

 **Armor List**